XinzheMiao/XinzheMiao.github.io/_projects/4_FinalProject.md

 **Plot 6.1: Distribution of Clean Alternative Fuel Vehicle Types**

 * Our first visual analysis is a count plot that illustrates the frequency distribution of different types of clean alternative fuel vehicles within the dataset.
-The x-axis categorizes the vehicles into different fuel types, such as Battery Electric Vehicles (BEV) and Plug-in Hybrid Electric Vehicles (PHEV).
+The x-axis categorizes the vehicles into different fuel types, such as Battery Electric Vehicles (BEV), Plug-in Hybrid Electric Vehicles (PHEV) and Hydrogen Powered Vehicle.
 The y-axis quantifies the number of vehicles within each category.

 * Findings:
-BEVs significantly outnumber PHEVs, indicating a strong market preference for fully electric vehicles over hybrids.
+BEVs significantly outnumber PHEVs and Hydrogen Powered Vehicle, indicating a strong market preference for fully electric vehicles over hybrids.
 This trend suggests that consumers may favor the environmental benefits and potential cost savings associated with BEVs.
 The infrastructure and policy-making should continue to support the growth of BEV technology, which is likely to dominate the clean vehicle market.